-We have many events planned for this fall and winter.
+We have many events planned for this winter.
 Click on the link for a copy of the calendar.

 Professional artists are invited to share their discipline while surrounded by nature.
 Email email@example.com for an application.

 The Partners for Fish & Wildlife program works with private landowners to improve fish and wildlife habitat on their lands.
 We are leaders in voluntary, community-based stewardship for fish and wildlife conservation.

 The future of the nation’s fish and wildlife depends on private landowners – more than 90% of land in the Midwest is in private ownership.
 Providing more high quality habitat not only helps wildlife - by contributing to a healthy landscape, you create a conservation legacy to pass on to future generations.

 Partnerships are the key!
 To accomplish this work, we team up with private conservation organizations, state and federal agencies and tribes.
 Together, with the landowner, this collective shares funding, materials, equipment, labor and expertise to meet both the landowner’s restoration goals and our conservation mission.Learn More

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 The Ohio Junior Duck Stamp program is a dynamic art and science based curriculum that teaches wetland and waterfowl conservation to students in kindergarten through high school.Junior Duck Stamp Program Information